python/cpython/Doc/library/collections.rst

    The *fieldnames* are a single string with each fieldname separated by whitespace and/or commas (for example 'x y' or 'x, y').
 Alternatively, the *fieldnames* can be specified as a list of strings (such as ['x', 'y']).

    Any valid Python identifier may be used for a fieldname except for names starting and ending with double underscores.
+Valid identifiers consist of letters, digits, and underscores but do not start with a digit and cannot be a :mod:`keyword` such as *class*, *for*, *return*, *global*, *pass*, *print*, or *raise*.

    If *verbose* is true, will print the class definition.